Magnetic Fields

 making liquid metallic hydrogen

 A moving charge will produce a magnetic field.
 The liquid conducting material in a planet's interior can be made to swirl about if the planet is rotating quickly enough.
 The faster a planet rotates, the more the material gets stirred up and, therefore, the stronger the generated magnetic field.
 If the liquid interior becomes solid or if the rotation slows down, the magnetic field will weaken.
-So in summary what a planet needs in order to produce a strong magnetic field is (1) a liquid conducting (metallic) interior and (2) rapid rotation to get the conducting material moving about.
+So in summary what a planet needs in order to produce a strong magnetic field are (1) a liquid conducting (metallic) interior and (2) rapid rotation to get the conducting material moving about.
 For the terrestrial planets plate tectonics may also play a role.
-Plate tectonics cools the planet's mantle creating a large enough temperature difference between the core and mantle to produce convection in the metallic core needed to make a magnetic field.
+Plate tectonics cools the planet's mantle creating a large enough temperature difference between the core and mantle to produce the large-scale convection in the metallic core needed to make a magnetic field.
 Let's see how this theory explains the presence or lack of a magnetic field on some of the planets:

 1. Venus has no magnetic field (or one so weak, it hasn't been detected yet).
 It probably has a liquid conducting interior for a couple of reasons: